-On both the Artist Pathway and the Business pathway you will have regular updates from industry across all areas you need to understand and have an opportunity to question professionals who work across the industry.
+On both the Artist Pathway and the Producer Pathway you will have regular updates from industry across all areas you need to understand and have an opportunity to question professionals who work across the industry.
 This will include partners from the following areas:

 → Label/ Publishing A&R